lgladson/PUI2016_lag552/HW1_lag552/README.md

 **Contribution:**

 I worked in a group with Nonie Mathur & Santiago Carillo.
 Santiago helped me work through creating the environmental variable and the alias, as well as troubleshooting some issues I ran into with the .bashrc command.
 I helped Santiago and Nonie create their PUI2016 repos on github and the README.md files through compute.
+Generally, we worked together through the assignment.

 **Process:**